Ellidiss/aadl-ellidiss/README.md

 ### Commands

-A command named `AADL: Create Prolog statements from source` will create Prolog statements for the current AADL document.
-These statements are compatible with [AADLInspector](#AADLInspector-Integration).
+A command named `AADL: Create Prolog facts from source` will create a Prolog facts base for the selected AADL file.
+This facts base is compatible with the LMP model processing technology that is used by [AADL Inspector](#AADLInspector-Integration).

 The command `AADL: Split file into one file for each package (OSATE compabitility)` split openned file into one file for each package.

-## AADLInspector Integration
+## AADL Inspector Integration

-[Ellidiss](https://www.ellidiss) provides [AADLInspector](https://www.ellidiss.com/products/aadl-inspector/) ([detailed](https://www.ellidiss.fr/public/wiki/inspector)).
-AADLInspector is a model processing framework for Critical Software Architecture Models.
-Based on the most recent version of the SAE-AS5506 (AADL) standard, it embeds a set of timing analysis, simulation and code generation tools.
-The tool also provides customizable input model converters for UML profiles or Domain Specific Modelling Languages.
+[AADL Inspector](https://www.ellidiss.com/products/aadl-inspector/) ([detailed](https://www.ellidiss.fr/public/wiki/inspector)) is a model processing framework for Critical Software Architecture Models.
+It embeds or connects to a set of analysis tools applying on AADL projects in the areas of real-time performance, safety and cyber-security.

-This extension provides integration with AADLInspector.
-It's able to present AIC project files in a dedicated explorer, launch AADLInspector on a given file or project and run plugins.
-To benefit at best this functions, it needs an AADLInspector version installed and the path set in the extension [settings](#Extension-Settings).
+This extension provides a bridger to AADL Inspector.
+It is able to show .aic AADL project files in a dedicated explorer, launch AADL Inspector on a given file or project and run analysis tools.
+To benefit at best this functions, it needs AADL Inspector to be installed and the corresponding path to be set in the extension settings.

+For further information about how to get AADL Inspector , please contact us at [support@ellidiss.com](mailto:support@ellidiss.com).

 ![Syntax](assets/aictree.webp)

 ### Commands

-The command `AADL: Launch AADLInspector on current file and dependencies` will launch AADLInspector on select AADL file or AIC project.
+The command `AADL: Launch AADL Inspector on current file and dependencies` will launch AADL Inspector on select AADL file or AIC project.

-The command `AADL: Launch AADLInspector plugin on current file and dependencies` will launch AADLInspector and run a plugin on select AADL file or AIC project.
+The command `AADL: Launch AADL Inspector plugin on current file and dependencies` will launch AADL Inspector and run a plugin on select AADL file or AIC project.

 ## Extension Settings

 This extension contributes the following settings:

 * `aadl-ellidiss.maxDocumentSizeForParsing`: Maximum size for a document that can be parsed (in kilobytes).
 Default is 512 kilobytes.
-* `aadl-ellidiss.AADLInspectorPath`: Path to AADLInspector installation on your system.
+* `aadl-ellidiss.AADL InspectorPath`: Path to AADL Inspector installation on your system.
 ## Release Notes

 ### [1.0.1]

 - Updated documentation.
+- Corrects AADL Inspector icon.

 ### [1.0.0]